 Golfers that are very particular and precise about their golf game can benefit from the one length golf irons.
 Have you ever watched Bryson Dechambeau play a round of golf?
 He is a very scientific player and one of the major supporters behind the one length iron concept.

-Bryson feels that having all irons the same length.
-He can calculate distance better, be more consistent, and hit precise golf shots that end up extremely close to the pin.
+Bryson feels that by having all irons the same length, he can calculate distance better, be more consistent, and hit precise golf shots that end up extremely close to the pin.

 Don’t get the idea that one length irons are only for higher handicappers or beginners.
 These clubs will work for a variety of handicaps.
 Some great players even have custom sets made to the one length specifications.

 Long irons are some of the most difficult clubs in the bag to hit.
 When you hit a long iron, you must have high swing speeds and a pure strike.
 Slower swinging handicap golfers and those with higher handicaps tend to struggle with this.

 However, when you try to hit a five iron that is the same length as your seven iron, the game becomes quite a bit easier.
 Golfers will find that the slightly shorter length makes it easier to swing the club with speed and launch the long irons with better ball flight.

 One length irons are still a bit limited, Cobra makes the majority of one length options, and they are all good, but it helps to ensure you end up with the right ones in your hands.